 ––“Cum On Everybody”

 If Relapse was in search of nothing else, it was a way of reclaiming the old volatility.
-Going about that by creating a character that might stick an umbrella into someone’s vagina at any moment was certainly… one path to take.
-Alright, it was probably the stupidest possible means of achieving an equally stupid end.
+This was a stupid goal, and attempting to accomplish it by creating a character that might stick an umbrella into someone’s vagina at any moment was even stupider.
 Remember how at the end of “Criminal” he said that if he couldn’t rap anymore he’d become a serial murdering rapist?
 He was prophesying Relapse.
-Dre’s production is pretty solid, Em’s technical skill is intimidating, but his persona(s) and lyrics are so empty, dated, off-putting, and asinine that it hardly matters.
+Dre’s production is pretty solid, Em’s technical skill is intimidating (“swallowin’ a Klonopin while I’m noddin’ in ‘n’ out on the ottoman at the Ramada Inn” is one of the most phonetically perfect phrases in the English language), but his persona(s) and lyrics are so empty, dated, off-putting, and asinine that it hardly matters.
 He’s scraping the bottom of the long barren “controversy” barrel, but the hook is that he’s scraping it with, like, a bloody scythe!
 That he just used to perform a late-term abortion on Lindsay Lohan!
 Yeah!

 Also, recasting Slim Shady as a byproduct of a depressed, lonely man’s drug addiction is actually kind of clever and weirdly effective as a storytelling device.
 When the narrator finally “wakes up” (or whatever), the non-accented, seemingly genuine “Deja Vu” really does sound like an epiphany of some magnitude despite being, outside the context of the album, merely a good song.
 There’s arguably potential for a halfway-decent concept album buried somewhere in the muck.
 An astute reviewer at Vibe pointed out that there are elements of the niche genre horror-core present (source: the actual review isn’t online anymore, it seems).
 An album with a few quality songs in that mode followed by the “Deja Vu” “plot twist” could’ve been a sly move.
 He’d get to both indulge in a little Slim Shady gore and comment on how sad, disgusting, and juvenile it is, especially in the face of a serious drug problem.
 The twisted class clown of yore meets the weary, isolated man approaching middle age.
 That would’ve been some classic Eminem persona juggling.
 Unfortunately, the pressures of still having to be a superstar muddle the potential.